The Cult of Technology

-Thanks to Division of Labour in our society, we can all focus on our individual tasks and enjoy the benefits of all the specialised items we could never individually create, things such as electronics, cars, coffee machines, heating systems and more.
+Thanks to the Division of Labour in our society, we can all focus on our individual tasks and enjoy the benefits of all the specialised items we could never individually create, things such as electronics, cars, coffee machines, heating systems and more.
 The world is full of specialists.
 As a filmmaker, I use a camera but I could never build one because I have no idea what’s inside one nor how to program the software.
 I rely on many companies and hundreds of thousands of individuals to make me my camera so I can create the films they in turn, like to watch.

-You can read in a book or online that the world is round, but have you checked it yourself to see if its true?
+You can read in a book or online that the world is round, but have you checked it yourself to see if it’s true?
 The fundamental point is we are expected to believe so much with no ability to check if these facts are true.
-While some might seen obvious, other facts can be obscure or challenging to absorb at face value.
+While some might seem obvious, other facts can be obscure or challenging to absorb at face value.

-When one considers that few people know the actual size of their own countries in comparison to others because of practises of map making.
+When one considers that few people know the actual size of their own countries in comparison to others because of the practises of map-making.
 It is not a surprise to have suspicions in other areas.

 (This is a true scaling of countries and continents of the world)

 When we look at nutrition, at how we justify adding hormones to meat.
-If we look at Fukushima and Japan’s lack of acknowledgement of radiological contamination.
+If we look at Fukushima and Japan’s lack of acknowledgment of radiological contamination.
 If we look at climate change.
-All these aspects paint a worrying picture, because most of us have no experience researching any of these points and trust others to do it for us.
+All these aspects paint a worrying picture because most of us have no experience researching any of these points and trust others to do it for us.
 Worse, we have to somehow navigate conflicting ‘research’.
 Would you eat a fish off the coast of Fukushima if a scientist said it was safe?
-Do you believe in human induced climate change?
+Do you believe in human-induced climate change?
 Do you trust your drinking water?